KevinKra/Notes/certifications/aws/developer/resource.md

 - An integration request is an HTTP request that API Gateway submits to the backend, passing along the client-submitted request data, and transforming the data, if necessary.
 The HTTP method (or verb) and URI of the integration request are dictated by the backend (that is, the integration endpoint).
 They can be the same as or different from the method request's HTTP method and URI, respectively.

 For example, when a Lambda function returns a file that is fetched from Amazon S3, you can expose this operation intuitively as a GET method request to the client even though the corresponding integration request requires that a POST request be used to invoke the Lambda function.
 For an HTTP endpoint, it is likely that the method request and the corresponding integration request both use the same HTTP verb.
 However, this is not required.
 You can integrate the following method request:

+---

+# SWF

+- **Markers** are used to record events in the workflow execution history for application specific purposes.
+Markers are useful when you want to record custom information to help implement decider logic.
+For example, you could use a marker to count the number of loops in a recursive workflow.
+- **Signals** enable you to inject information into a running workflow execution.
+- **Timers** enable you to notify your decider when a certain amount of time has elapsed.
+- **Tags** enable you to filter the listing of the executions when you use the visibility operations.

+---